Structure Member Format

 tableId

-A number that uniquely identifies the table within the SPV file, typically a large negative number such as-4147135649387905023. -
+A number that uniquely identifies the table within the SPV file, typically a large negative number such as-4147135649387905023.
+It is usually present.
+For light binary members, this is the same astable-idin the light detail member header. -

 creator-version